tianon/docker-overlay/README.md

 # using this overlay

+Be sure to check out http://docs.docker.io/en/latest/installation/gentoolinux/ for more notes and instructions regarding this overlay and ebuilds.

-Add `https://raw.github.com/tianon/docker-overlay/master/repositories.xml` to overlays section in /etc/layman/layman.cfg (as per instructions on the [Gentoo Wiki](http://wiki.gentoo.org/wiki/Layman#Adding_custom_overlays)), then invoke the following:
+Add `https://raw.github.com/tianon/docker-overlay/master/repositories.xml` to the `overlays` section in `/etc/layman/layman.cfg` (as per instructions on the [Gentoo Wiki](http://wiki.gentoo.org/wiki/Layman#Adding_custom_overlays)), then invoke the following:

 	layman -f -a docker